Best Electric Guitar Of of 2022

 Your budding country star may not be very enthusiastic about the pointy guitar with skulls, but they will probably fall in love with a classic.
 (Don’t worry if some of these terms are unfamiliar—we’ll address them below.)
 You may choose something different, but this is a good starting point in determining which guitar is likely to inspire your up-and-coming guitar prodigy.

 For someone who’s been playing for a while, your options are a little different.
 Perhaps they’ve got a certain guitar in mind.
 If so, get them what they want!
 Chances are they’ve already done their homework and have their eye on their next guitar.
 If they’re not sure, you can still make an educated purchase.
-There are many popular options that should satisfy most experienced players.
-And there are many lesser-known models that can be the right fit for someone with more specific tastes.
+There are many popular options that should satisfy the most experienced players.
+And many lesser-known models can be the right fit for someone with more specific tastes.

-Remember that when buying a guitar, quality usually comes with price tag to match.
+Remember that when buying a guitar, quality usually comes with a price tag to match.
 Consider paying a little more for the right guitar.
 Often, you can save money in the long run by purchasing a better guitar up front, skipping over the incremental upgrades along the way.
 A seasoned guitar player will often have a very good idea of what they like.

 With experience comes a desire to invest in quality.
 Musician’s Friend offers a stunning selection of Private Reserve Guitars.
 When gift shopping for a high-end guitar, it’s usually wise to forego the element of surprise and find out exactly what your gifted wants.